 Western medicine: ultrasounds to diagnose the problem, laser ablation to destroy the vein or an injectable solution into veins to "kill" them whenever needed.
 Compression stockings are also usually recommended.

-4) Example: Young woman with hypothyroidism
+4) Example: Young woman with sluggish thyroid function

 5) Example: Teen with ulcerative colitis